IceGawd/cse110-sp24-group21/admin/meetings/042924-agile-retro.md

 Scribe: Michael

 **Notes** <!---Things to keep in mind for the future, such as due dates-->
-- Note 1
+- Based on Retrium, we can improve on time management and scheduling issues, knowing who will and who will not attend meetings
-- Note 2
+- Also discussed team coordination, between front end and back end teams, weekly checkups
-- Note 3
+- Better use of Github features (creating & merging branches, resolving issues)

 **Events** <!---Important things that happened or were decided-->
-- Setting up retrium
+- Setting up Retrium
-- Event 2
+- Avighna was facilitator on Retrium
-- Event 3
+- Finished Retrium